 It’s almost like there’s this giant amorphous cloud that surrounds us like a fog when we try to figure this stuff out.

 I have a ton of friends with photography businesses that have spend weeks choosing a new name.
-And with a new name comes new brands, new websites, social profiles, wedding wire, thumbtack, ohmygodimfreakingout….
+And with a new name comes new brands, new websites, new photography portfolios, social profiles, wedding wire, thumbtack, ohmygodimfreakingout….

 This happens to everybody.
 We make a list of a bunch of ideas and feel like if we choose the wrong one, our business might fail, or we’ll miss out on clients, or whatever.